Bridget

 Popularity

-Throughout the 20th century, it has been regularly used in the the United States, but it has never broken into the top 100 most popular names for girls.
+Throughout the 20th century, it has been regularly used in the United States, but it has never broken into the top 100 most popular names for girls.
 It is still widely used in Ireland, but not as widely as it once was.
 At one time, the name was so popular in Ireland that Irish girls were known as Biddy in many English-speaking countries.

 Famous People Call Bridget